needs some tweaking

 [40%, sampled in Kazakhstan]

-I got this in the summer of 2018, when I was in Aktau in Western Kazakhstan, where I had to spend a few days waiting for a visa for Azerbaijan.
-There wasn’t much to do, and I ended up going to the mall sometimes.
-On one of these occasions I brought home a bottle called Zerno vodka.
+I got this in the summer of 2018 when I was in Aktau in Western Kazakhstan waiting for a visa for Azerbaijan.
+There wasn’t much to do, so I ended up going to the mall sometimes.
+On one of these occasions I decided to buy a bottle of vodka.

-The bottle design was nice and simple, at the same time conveying a certain retro-charm and a polished sophistication.
-I liked it (7/10).
+The bottle design was nice and simple, simultaneously conveying a certain retro-charm and polished sophistication.
+I liked it.

-There was a tractor on the label, and the word Zerno meant „corn“ as in „grain”.
-I took from this that Zerno vodka was made from wheat.
-It was 40% alcohol, and when I opened the bottle, there was a faint smell that seemed to hint at good things.
+There was a tractor on the label, and the word Zerno meant “grain”.
+I took from this that this vodka was made from wheat.
+When I opened the bottle, there was only a very faint smell that seemed to be promising good things.

-The taste of Zerno vodka was warm and full at first, and I was happy with it.
-But then it became spicy (or rather fiery), and it burned on its way down the throat.
-I decided to give it a 7 out of 10, but it could have been an 8 for the initial taste alone.
-Just the burning was a bit too much.
+The taste of Zerno was smooth, warm, and satisfying at first, and I was happy with it.
+But then it became a bit fiery, and it burned on its way down the throat.
+It could have gotten a high rating, but the burning was a bit too much.

 The aftertaste was a mixed bag as well.
-At first there was something chocolaty to it, and I figured I quite liked it.
+At first there was something chocolaty to it, and I quite liked it.
 But then the aroma turned from chocolate to metal, and it became dryish.
-It was a 6/10 at best.
+And I didn’t like it as much anymore.

-Overall, Zerno vodka still needs a bit of work.
-If you don’t mind your vodka to be a bit feisty, though, then you might want to give this one a try.
-A 7.5.
+Overall, Zerno still needs a bit of work.
+But if you don’t mind your vodka being a bit feisty, then you can give this one a try.